2022 National Hockey League All-Star Game: Rosters

 Captaincy of each division was determined by a fan vote, which ran from December 11, 2021, to January 8, 2022.
 The league announced the four captains and most of the rest of the rosters on January 13.
 The final results of the captaincy vote were: Washington Capitals forward Alex Ovechkin (Metropolitan), Toronto Maple Leafs forward Auston Matthews (Atlantic), Colorado Avalanche forward Nathan MacKinnon (Central), and Edmonton Oilers forward Connor McDavid (Pacific).
 However, MacKinnon did not play due to injury; as a result, Dallas Stars forward Joe Pavelski was named as Central captain and Nashville Predators defenseman Roman Josi replaced MacKinnon on the roster.
 Ovechkin then had to drop out after being placed in COVID protocols; Philadelphia Flyers forward Claude Giroux was then named Metropolitan captain, with Capitals forward Tom Wilson added to the roster.

 An additional 11th "Last Men In" player for each division was also determined by a fan vote, running from January 13 to January 17.
 The final results of the "Last Men In" of each division were: New York Rangers forward Mika Zibanejad (Metropolitan), Tampa Bay Lightning forward Steven Stamkos (Atlantic), Colorado Avalanche forward Nazem Kadri (Central), and Anaheim Ducks forward Troy Terry (Pacific).
-However, Pittsburgh Penguins forward Jake Guentzel, who finished second in voting in the Metropolitan Division, replaced Zibanejad, who did not attend due to personal reasons.
+However, Pittsburgh Penguins forward Jake Guentzel, who finished second in voting in the Metropolitan Division, replaced Zibanejad, who did not attend for personal reasons.

 On January 11, the head coaches were announced, chosen from the team in each division with the highest points percentage through January 10: Rod Brind'Amour of the Carolina Hurricanes (Metropolitan), Andrew Brunette of the Florida Panthers (Atlantic), Jared Bednar of the Colorado Avalanche (Central), and Peter DeBoer of the Vegas Golden Knights (Pacific).